diceky/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ## Step 0 - Electronics

-This code uses the following GPIO pins for the 4 motors + LED.
+This code uses the following Raspberry Pi GPIO pins for the 4 motors + LED.
 The pin numbers are BCM.

 ```